aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 > Instructions for installing Homebrew can be found [here](https://brew.sh)

-Before installing PHP we need to update brew itself.
+Before installing or upgrading PHP we need to update brew itself.

 ```bash
 brew update